 The Cerrado is Brazil's second largest biome in terms of territory.
 Together with the Amazon biome, they comprise approximately 73% of the national territory.
+This submission was developed by the Brazilian Government and presents the results achieved by Brazil from reducing greenhouse gas emissions from deforestation from 2018 to 2020 in the Cerrado biome.
 This initiative is another step for Brazil towards the measurement, reporting and verification of REDD+ results for the entire national territory.
 It benefits from improvements established after previous submissions evaluation processes regarding the Amazon biome and from FREL evaluation that endorse the results presented in this Annex.